PurpleTurtleCreative/website/wp-content/plugins/post-smtp/readme.txt

 Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
 This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
 We apologize for any inconvenience this may cause you and we appreciate your cooperation.
 Thank you for using our plugin.

 == Changelog ==
+= 3.0.1 - Jan 14, 2025 =
+* Fix: Fixed the UI conflict.
+* Fix: Fixed MySQL warning.
+* Fix: Translation warning fixed.

+= 3.0.0 - Jan 07, 2025 =
+* New: Introduced all New Post SMTP Dashboard for users' ease.
+* New: Introduced new SMTP socket SMTP2GO.
+* New: Introduced new Send Mail user interface.
+* New: Introduced Webhook, so you can add Webhook URL to get notified when an email is failed.

+= 2.9.14 - December 18, 2024 =
+* Tweak - WordPress 6.7 Transalation compatibility added.

 = 2.9.13 - December 10, 2024 =
 * Fix - Users were unable to regenerate [Mobile App](https://postmansmtp.com/post-smtp-mobile-app/) QR code in admin view.